Pee yourself laughing? How stand-up comedy can tackle incontinence

 How to get rid of a UTI

-UTIs, or urinary tract infections, occur when micro-organisms like germs and bacteria find their way into your urinary tract - the system of organs and tubes that create and dispense urine - where they multiply and cause an infection.
+Urinary tract infections (UTIs) occur when micro-organisms like germs and bacteria find their way into your urinary tract - the system of organs and tubes that make and send out your pee - where they multiply and cause an infection.

 Both men and women can get UTIs and the causes can be different for both sexes.
-However, the risk is much higher in women, who are made more vulnerable to UTIs through the mechanisms of sexual intercourse, the menopause, and other biological factors.
+However, the risk is much higher in women - who have shorter urinary tracts than men so the bugs can get to the bladder quicker.
+This makes women more vulnerable to UTIs from sexual intercourse, the menopause, and other causes.

 If you believe you have the symptoms of a UTI, you should see your doctor.
 They may prescribe antibiotics, which are generally considered the most effective UTI treatment.

-This said, there are several other methods to help you get rid of a UTI - or help to prevent them if you're someone who repeatedly experiences UTIs and the irritation and discomfort they bring.
+This said, there are several other methods to help you get rid of a UTI - from the most effective medication to natural urine infection home remedies and lifestyle hacks.
+Some of these methods can also help to prevent UTIs if you often have them and the irritation and discomfort they bring.

-Two experts share their recommendations for combatting UTIs.
+Two experts share their recommendations for getting rid of UTIs.
 Alongside these methods, painkillers can also help to ease your pain temporarily.

 Medical ways to treat or prevent UTIs